Using the Amazon S3 Adapter for Snowball

 The job's unlock code – The unlock code a string of 29 characters, including 4 dashes.
 It's used to decrypt the manifest.
 You can get the unlock code from the AWS Snowball Management Console, or programmatically from the job management API.

 Your AWS credentials – Every interaction with the Snowball is signed with the AWS Signature Version 4 algorithm.
 For more information, see Signature Version 4 Signing Process.
-When you start the S3 SDK Adapter for Snowball, you specify the AWS credentials that you want to use to sign this communication.
+When you start the Amazon S3 Adapter for Snowball, you specify the AWS credentials that you want to use to sign this communication.
 By default, the adapter uses the credentials specified in the

 home directory/.aws/credentials file, under the [default] profile.
-For more information on how this Signature Version 4 algorithm works locally with the S3 SDK Adapter for Snowball, see Authorization with the Amazon S3 API Adapter for Snowball.
+For more information on how this Signature Version 4 algorithm works locally with the Amazon S3 Adapter for Snowball, see Authorization with the Amazon S3 API Adapter for Snowball.

 Once you have the preceding information, you're ready to start the adapter on your workstation.
 The following procedure outlines this process.